srfoster65/simple_logging_config/docs/api/reference.md

 #### Handler Logging Level Defaults

-If no parameter is provided then the environment variable "SLC_DEFAULT_LOG_LEVEL" will be used.
+If no parameter is provided then the environment variable "SLC_LEVELS" will be used.
 If no environment variable is defined then the logging levels are unchanged.

 ### Modules